How to find Bugs in Software?

-Clarity on goals helps QAs device test scenarios and cases accordingly.
+Clarity on goals helps QAs devise test scenarios and cases accordingly.
 All features and functions do not require the same measure of focus.
-Start by testing features that affect or matter to the largest number of users.
+Start by testing features that affect or matter to the most significant number of users.

-Run manual and automated tests on real browsers and devices.
-Start running tests on 3000+ real browsers and devices on BrowserStack’s real device cloud.
+- Run manual and automated tests on real browsers and devices.
+Start testing 3000+ real browsers and devices on BrowserStack’s real device cloud.

-There are few things more annoying than having to deal with setup-related defects that cannot be fixed from a code perspective.
-Usually, the actual source of the bug is not identified immediately, thus the aforementioned delay.
+There are few things more annoying than dealing with setup-related defects that cannot be fixed from a code perspective.
+Usually, the actual source of the bug is not identified immediately, thus the delay.

 Read More: Test Environment: A Beginner’s Guide

-In the event of setup anomalies, the same test can generate different results every time.
+- In setup anomalies, the same test can generate different results every time.
 This makes it difficult to replicate the defect, which is the very definition of a developer’s nightmare.

-Consider testing a website on real browsers and devices while it is still running on a development or staging environment.
-This is easily possible with BrowserStack’s Local Testing feature, which allows QAs to test work-in-progress mobile and web and mobile apps at scale without hosting them on public staging environments.
+- Consider testing a website on real browsers and devices while running on a development or staging environment.
+This is easily possible with BrowserStack’s Local Testing feature, which allows QAs to test work-in-progress mobile and web apps at scale without hosting them on public staging environments.

-In software testing, Pareto Principle can be translated to – 80% of all bugs can be found in 20% of program modules.
+In software testing, Pareto Principle can be translated to – 80% of bugs found in 20% of program modules.
 Don’t take those numbers literally; what it means is that bugs are not distributed equally throughout the software.
-In fact, they tend to cluster in certain sections of the code, especially the serious defects.
+They tend to cluster in certain code sections with severe defects.

 To apply the Pareto Principle, try the following:

 - Sort out bugs by causes, not effects.
 Instead of categorizing bugs by how they are causing the software to malfunction, categorize them by what causes them to occur.
-This is a cleaner method because it will highlight which module is the proverbial 20%.
+This method is cleaner because it will highlight which module is the proverbial 20%.

 - Communicate with developers to create new categories for bugs.
-Since they created the software, they would have a better understanding of its various components.
+Since they created the software, they would better understand its various components.

 - Look for problem areas in the code rather than singular bugs.